Gcampes/emberzone.github.io/_posts/2015-07-20-an-experiment-in-refactoring-ember-properties.md

 It was an interesting diversion for me, and hopefuly you learned something new.

-_Eternal thanks to the ever patient and helpful Alex Matchneer, and Todd Smith-Salter for their input on this article!_
+_Eternal thanks to the ever patient and helpful Alex Matchneer, Todd Smith-Salter and Kelly Sutton for their input on this article!_